sdkbox-doc/sbc/docs/en/desc/README.md

 ### Installer Side

-a dependency manager for game project. named `sdkboxc` . used to import/update plugin.
+a dependency manager for game project. named `sbc` . used to import/update plugin.